RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 We disable the automatic plot option here, but we save all results.
-Later we can use the plot function of the analyzers to plot the results.
+Later we can use the plot function of the plotting module to plot the results.

 ```python
 result, classes = sen_analyzer.run(calibration_classes=merged_calibration_classes,